tangruize/tlc-cmd/README.md

-# Run TLC in CMD
+# TLC cmd tools

-This tool automatically generates TLC config files and can batch models.
+Welcome!
+Here you'll find scripts that automate TLC config file generation, batch model processing, simulation trace conversion to JSON, and Graphviz dot file conversion into traces.

 Features:

-- Support almost all options in TLA+ toolbox model checking panel
+- Comprehensive support for nearly all options in the TLA+ toolbox model checking panel
-- Batch models
+- Efficient batch processing of models
-- Save batch result table
+- Convenient saving of batch result tables
-- Set an Init state from a trace file
+- Initialization of states from trace files
-- Script to read trace file to python object or dump json
+- Script for reading trace files into Python objects or JSON dumps
+- Conversion of Graphviz dot state graph files into unique traces
-- Make it easy to run distributed mode
+- Seamless execution in distributed mode for easy scalability

 ## Dependencies